Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Discussion

 \section{Discussion}

-In this article, we have constructed an integrated Bayesian model for simultaneous normalization, imputation, and clustering of multiple single-cell RNA-sequencing datasets across different conditions.
-In this high-dimensional setting, our hierarchical Bayesian framework allows borrowing of information across conditions as well as measures of uncertainty in the estimated clustering.
-In simulated datasets, our proposed Norm-HDP model is robust and able to recover the true parameters and clustering, as well detect correctly the marker genes.
+In this article, we constructed a novel hierarchical Bayesian model that integrates multiple RNA-seq datasets for shared clustering and identification of cell types.
+Moreover, it addresses the challenges of normalization and imputation in scRNA-seq by building on the \textit{bayNorm} model.
+In this high-dimensional setting, the proposed model allows borrowing of information and detection of differences in cell-type proportions across datasets as well as measures of uncertainty in the estimated clustering and detection of marker genes to characterize the patterns within each cell type.
+In simulated datasets, our proposed NormHDP model is robust and able to recover the true parameters and clustering, as well detect correctly the marker genes.

-In the experimental dataset, the model estimates a total of eight clusters, which are all shared in the control and mutant conditions (with some uncertainty on further splitting some clusters).
-Certain clusters are under or over represented when PAX6 is knocked out, suggesting differences in cell-subtype proportions across the control and mutant conditions.
-Most \textit{important} genes that were suspected to show differences across clusters and conditions are identified as marker genes, and additional marker genes have been detected (to be further investigated in future work).
-We note that tamoxifen administration was carried out at day E9.5, with embryos sacrificed and dissected at day E13.5.
-Future work will validate and explore additional data collected at day E14.5, which is anticipated to have stronger differences when PAX6 is knocked out.